vastopol/uexp/README.md

 # uexp
 !C

 Intended for small experiments with non C style languages.
-A collection of compilers, interpreters, and code for very high level languages.
-Mostly will serve as a holding space for source files of old/obscure programming languages.
+A collection of compilers, interpreters, and source code.
+Mostly will serve as a holding space for old/obscure programming languages.
 Source files are stored as any of: .zip, .tar.gz, etc...

+Currently Actively Studying/Using: FP && Snobol

 For interesting stuff see:
 * The Software Preservation Group (http://www.softwarepreservation.org/)